 In a light garlic basil oil with Italian vegetables, it was the most delicious food I’d ever had, and I decided that I would figure out how to recreate it for myself.

-However, it took a little trial and error, and this recipe is the newly revamped version of one that's been on the blog for a while.
-Although the original recipe tasted great, the texture wasn't quite right and the gnocchi kept falling apart.
-It was - ah - unpredictable, to say the least!
+However, it took a little trial and error, and this recipe is the newly revamped version of one that was on the blog for a while.
+Although the original recipe tasted great, the texture wasn't quite right.
+I think I've nailed it this time!